dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 0.1%; see `compare-sim.txt
 <https://github.com/dib-lab/2015-khmer-wok1-ec/blob/master/compare-sim.txt>`__.

-Applying this to a ~750k read subset of mRNAseq that we tackled in the semi-streaming paper (the data itself is from the `Trinity paper, Grabherr et al, 2011
+Applying this to a ~7m read subset of mRNAseq that we tackled in the semi-streaming paper (the data itself is from the `Trinity paper, Grabherr et al, 2011
 <http://www.ncbi.nlm.nih.gov/pubmed/21572440>`__), we take the data
-from an error rate of about 2.1% to 1.2% (see target ``rseq-compare.txt`` in `Makefile
+from an error rate of about 1.59% to 0.98% (see target ``rseq-compare.txt`` in `Makefile
 <https://github.com/dib-lab/2015-khmer-wok1-ec/blob/master/Makefile>`__).
-There are several reasons why this misses many errors - first, error correction depends on high coverage, and much of this RNAseq data set is low coverage; second, this data set has a lot of errors; and third, RNAseq may have a broader k-mer abundance distribution than genomic sequencing.
+There are several reasons why this misses so many errors - first, error correction depends on high coverage, and much of this RNAseq data set is low coverage; second, this data set has a lot of errors;
+and third, RNAseq may have a broader k-mer abundance distribution than genomic sequencing.

 One important side note: we use exactly the same script for error correcting RNAseq data as use do for genomic data.